madeleine-patience/considerate-cat-version-2/README.md

 ## Technologies Used

 -**TypeScript: For type-safe code and maintainability.** -**React: For building the user interface.** -**Material-UI (MUI): For stylish and responsive UI components.** -**Storybook: For developing and testing UI components in isolation.** -**Supabase: For backend services like authentication and database.**

+## Contributing

+Considerate Cat has a few contributers at the moment but will eventually be open source.
+Contact Madeleine if you'd like to help with building the project.